Credit Suisse Gold Bars: Everything You Need to Know (2022 Update)

 Specifications

 Credit Suisse Gold Bars of any weight denomination are guaranteed to have .9999 gold fineness (99.99% fine gold), qualifying as 24-karat.
 Credit Suisse is a European bank, so their bars are normally made in common metric weight denominations, though some have been made in troy ounces.
 Credit Suisse Gold Bars Credit Suisse Gold Bars come in a very wide variety of sizes: 1000 grams, 500 grams, 250 grams, 100 grams, 50 grams, 20 grams, 10 grams, 5 grams, 2.5 grams, 1 gram along with 10 troy oz, 1 troy oz, 0.5 troy oz and even 10 “tolas.”
-The .9999 fineness of these gold bars increases their value; however, gold is an incredibly malleable substance and, if not packaged and delivered correctly, a pure-gold bar is likely to show signs of handling and wear.
+The .9999 fineness of these gold bars increases their value; however, gold is an incredibly malleable substance and, if not packaged and delivered correctly, a pure gold bar is likely to show signs of handling and wear.

 Credit Suisse Gold Bars Pricing

 Unlike bullion coins, gold bars are not used as legal tender, and thus carry no transactional value.
 Despite this, gold bars have certain advantages over coinage for investing in physical gold.
 The minting cost of gold bars, particularly the simplistic Credit Suisse Gold Bars, can be much lower than the minting cost of gold coins.
 This means that their market price (value of the bar as determined by the trading value of gold plus shipping and production costs) tends to be very close to the spot price (trading value) of gold.
-For an up-to-date look at the going spot price for a troy ounce of gold, check out our live gold price chart.

-Gold bars are a very cost efficient way to own gold.
-The market price is the price used to determine value inside of an investment portfolio.
+Gold bars are a very cost-efficient way to own gold.
+The market price is the price used to determine the value inside of an investment portfolio.
 Since gold prices fluctuate daily, the value of Credit Suisse Gold Bars will also fluctuate daily.
 Most major newspapers report the daily price of gold, making the value easy to track.
-Credit Suisse Gold Bars are considered very “liquid” precious metals commodity.
+Credit Suisse Gold Bars are considered a very “liquid” precious metals commodity.
 This is because they are the most popular gold bars in the world, carry a unique serial number, and are internationally recognized.
 As such, they're highly liquid assets, even for precious metals, and are therefore relatively easy to trade on the world market at any time.

 Investing in Credit Suisse Gold Bars Through an IRA